mwouts/itables/README.md

 ITables is just about how tables are displayed.
 You can turn it on and off in just two lines, with no other impact on your data workflow.

-Since v2.6.0, ITables has minimal dependencies - just `typing_extensions`.
+Since v2.6.0, ITables has minimal dependencies: just `typing_extensions`.
-It will work out of the box with your favorite subset of Pandas or Polars, Jupyter, Dash, Streamlit or Marimo.
+It works out of the box with your favorite subset of Pandas or Polars, Jupyter, Dash, Streamlit, or Marimo.
 You only need to have these installed.
-The only exception is the Jupyter Widget, for which `anywidget` is required.
+The only exception is the Jupyter Widget, which requires `anywidget`.

 ## Documentation